Mahdii-Kariimiian/Mahdii-Kariimiian/README.md

 - 👋 Hi, I’m Mahdi Karimian
-- 👀 I’m interested in games, programming and creating
+- 👀 I’m interested in programming, games and creating of any kind
 - 🌱 I’m currently learning Java Script

 <!---